Buyers Guide - Choose The Best Garage Door Threshold

 There are several reasons that PVC seals are preferable to the rubber seals outlined here.
 Rubber seals can often incur damage from excessive water or sunlight quite quickly and become brittle and crack or discolour.
 PVC threshold seals are durable and flexible and will retain their original shape regardless of the weather.
 The PVC material is also UV-stable.
 This means that it is resistant to sunlight and will not discolour even with prolonged exposure to direct sunlight.

 Although rubber thresholds may be cheaper, you will get better value for money and a longer lifespan from a PVC seal.

 Our 25mm High Commercial Door Aluminium Threshold Seal can be driven over by forklifts and HGVs up to 3mph.
 The Threshold Seal will withstand over 13,000 kg across a 10” (254mm) plate under laboratory testing.
 You can watch the video for this by clicking here.

 For example, based on 254mm (10") wide tyres, the Threshold Seal will withstand axle weights of:

 2 tyres => 26,000 kg

 4 tyres => 52,000 kg

-(The wider the tyre, the more weight the threshold will withstand, the narrower the tyre the less weight the threshold will withstand)
+The wider the tyre, the more weight the threshold will withstand, the narrower the tyre the less weight it will withstand